-Symptoms of hip bursitis include pain on the outside of the hip which is worse during activities such as running, climbing stairs or getting out of a car.
+Symptoms include pain on the outside of the hip which is worse during activities such as running, climbing stairs or getting out of a car.
 The pain will gradually get worse and the area on the outside of the hip is tender when pressing in.
 Pain may also radiate down the outside of the thigh.

 A bursa is a small sack of fluid which is usually positioned in between a bone and a muscle or tendon.
 The function of a bursa is to prevent friction between the bone and overlying soft tissue.
 There are several bursas around the hip joint, including:

-- Trochanteric bursa - on the outside of the hip between the greater trochanter and the attachments of the gluteal muscles.
+Trochanteric bursa - on the outside of the hip between the greater trochanter and the attachments of the gluteal muscles.

-- Gluteus medius bursa - a smaller bursa, between the gluteus medius muscle and the greater trochanter, just medial to the trochanteric bursa.
+Gluteus medius bursa - a smaller bursa, between the gluteus medius muscle and the greater trochanter, just medial to the trochanteric bursa.

-- Iliopsoas bursa - between the iliopsoas muscle at the front of the hip joint and the underlying bone (bursitis in this area is also known as Iliopectineal bursitis).
+Iliopsoas bursa - between the iliopsoas muscle at the front of the hip joint and the underlying bone (bursitis in this area is also known as Iliopectineal bursitis).

 Ischial bursa - Between the hamstring tendons and the base of the pelvis.

-- A bone spur - a small excess growth of bone which can aggravate the bursa.
+Tight structures surrounding the hip such as the iliotibial band, hip flexors and hamstrings.
+A bone spur which is a small excess growth of bone which can aggravate the bursa.

 What can the athlete do?